ansible/ansible/docsite/rst/guide_rax.rst

 Standard Inventory
 ++++++++++++++++++

-When utilizing a standard ini formatted inventory file, it may still be adventageous to retrieve discoverable hostvar information from the Rackspace API.
-That can be achieved with the ``rax_facts`` module and an inventory file similar to the following:
+When utilizing a standard ini formatted inventory file (as opposed to the inventory plugin), it may still be adventageous to retrieve discoverable hostvar information  from the Rackspace API.

+This can be achieved with the ``rax_facts`` module and an inventory file similar to the following:

 .. code-block:: ini

-    [test-servers]
+    [test_servers]
+    hostname1 rax_region=ORD
-    test rax_region=ORD
+    hostname2 rax_region=ORD

 .. code-block:: yaml

     - name: Gather info about servers
-      hosts: all
+      hosts: test_servers
       gather_facts: False
       tasks:
         - name: Get facts about servers